tiy-durham-fe-cohort4/reshare/readme.md

 You may want to fork this repo instead of just copying it.
 That way, if I make bug fixes to the API (highly likely), you can pull them down pretty easily.

-After you've gotten the repo, you'll need to npm install as per usual.
+After you've gotten the repo, you'll need to run `npm install` as per usual.

 This can't be deployed to GitHub pages, either, since it is a server-app.
 We'll worry about deploying it later, and we'll probably do it together in class.